 - Clothing – Of course we purchased a few new pieces of spirit wear for his school.
 But this is an area we are definitely minimalist packing.
 Specifically, I encouraged him to pack 10-12 t-shirts, 5-6 pairs of shorts, 5-6 pairs of long pants, 2-3 pairs of flannel pants/sweatpants, and 5-6 long-sleeved shirts/sweatshirts.
 Less clothing means less laundry.
 You’ll thank me for this when they bring home laundry at fall break.

-- Plastic Drawers – There are adequate drawers in most dorms.
+- Plastic Drawers – We did not buy additional storage devices.
+There are adequate drawers in most dorms.
 My son’s room has a 3-drawer dresser, two additional drawers below his closet and two large drawers in the desk.
 Treat these as a boundary for how much to pack.
 But if your student has specific needs for additional storage, be sure to define the use of the drawers before you buy.

-- Extra Toiletries – We packed a normal-sized starter set of the items he uses to make it easy to carry to the bathroom.
+- Extra Toiletries – We packed a normal-sized starter set of the items he uses to make it easy to carry to the bathroom and this shower caddy.
 College campuses have stores in walking distance.
 So he can replace items as needed.
 And this means less stuff to keep in his room.

-- Power Strip and Extension Cords – Yes, we are packing both of these items but we already have a power strip and extension cord he can take with him.
-If needed, I can buy another power strip.
+- Power Strip and Extension Cords – Yes, we are packing both of these items but we already have an extra power strip and extension cord.
 Use your resources at home first.

 - Office Supplies and Organizers – There are lots of cute desk organizers, colorful staplers, etc. We looked at all of them at Target and identified what he needs, how he will use it, and are purchasing specific items online.
-Remember, students need space to work at their desk.
+Students need space to work at their desk.
 Keeping it clutter-free will help.
-Most students will have a computer and books on this limited real estate.
-Since we measured his desk through the virtual tour , we concluded he will put his supplies in the drawer instead.
+They will have a computer and notebooks on this limited real estate.
+We decided his supplies would go in a desk drawer instead.
 And he’s using his favorite coffee mug as a pencil holder.

 - Water Bottles and Travel Mugs – Most homes have so many of these.
 We are not buying new ones.
 If your student loses theirs, mail them one of the extras.

 - Hamper – He received a really nice laundry bag for graduation.
 And the bag will serve as his hamper too.
-It’s fewer steps to doing laundry.
-Keep it simple.
+Remember, rooms are small so keep it simple.

 - Decorations – Hear me out.
 I am not responsible for buying decorations for his room.
 However, my son can choose to spend his money on additional decor if he’d like.
-This is a great way to teach wants versus needs and more importantly, budgeting.
+This is a great way to teach wants versus needs and budgeting.
+He decorated with Halloween lights and a few other items on his own dime.

 Wait and See:

-- Desktop Organizer – We found an organizer with a narrow footprint but we are holding off to see how he uses his desk.
+- Desktop Organizer – We found an organizer with a narrow footprint but found he did not need it.

 Conclusion

 Take a deep breath.
 Whatever you purchased is enough.
 Wait and see how they use their room for at least a month.
-And if you purchased items you want to reconsider, that’s great.
-You can return them.
+And if you purchased items you do not think you need, that’s great.
+You can return them right now!
 Do it now before they take up residence in your house because the longer any item stays in your home, the less likely you are to ever return it.
 And I think you’d be wise to return a few things.

 Perhaps your struggle is you know you own some of these items, but cannot find them.
 And you don’t have time to look for them.